This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Once you have taken all these steps, your lawyer can file the lawsuit.
 This begins the period of investigation by both sides.
 Lawyers on each side will collect evidence, conduct depositions, and enlist medical experts for testimony.

-Try to Negotiate a Settlement
+Negotiate a Settlement

 Go to Court

 If you don’t accept the settlement offer or the other side will not negotiate, you can go to trial in court.
-This will mean likely going in front of a jury.
+This will likely mean going in front of a jury.

 Your lawyer will present the evidence and witnesses to prove your case, and the jury will decide about negligence and any damages to be awarded.

-How to File a Discrimination Complaint or Lawsuit
+How to File a Discrimination Complaint or Lawsuit in Utah

 Discrimination based on disability is illegal in areas that could impact your child: housing, public accommodations, and education.
 Utah law only covers housing discrimination, so you can file a complaint with the Utah Antidiscrimination and Labor Division if you have an issue.[5]

-Hiring the Right Lawyer for the Cerebral Palsy Lawsuit Filing Process in Utah
+Hire the Right Lawyer for the Cerebral Palsy Lawsuit Filing Process in Utah

 The laws that govern these types of lawsuits can be complicated and difficult to understand.
 And when you go up against a doctor or hospital, they will be backed by experienced legal teams.
-Without this expertise, you risk making mistakes that jeopardize your child’s chances of recovering damages and getting justice.

 You need the knowledge and experience of the right lawyer to explain the filing process, give you options, provide advice, and guide the decisions you make in your child’s best interest.
 When you’re ready to file a lawsuit for your child in Utah, hire the right lawyer, and you have the best chance of winning.